 Dean's Award

 Dean’s Awards are offered to academically gifted students who fall slightly below Presidential Scholarship requirements, on a non-need basis.
-The award is granted at the discretion of the Admissions Committee upon admission to the College.
+The award is granted at the discretion of the Admissions Committee upon admission to the University.

 Chancellor's Award

 Chancellor’s Awards are awarded to students with high academic performance, leadership ability, volunteer and community service work, and extra-curricular involvement.
 Amounts will vary, on a non-need basis.
-The award is granted at the discretion of the Admissions Committee upon admission to the College.
+The award is granted at the discretion of the Admissions Committee upon admission to the University.

 Provost Award